PROJECT KICKOFF

 Water is captured from a source before it can become contaminated.
 It is filtered in the collection chamber and flows onward.
 Entrenched PVC pipe carries water to tanks and to multiple tap stands.
 Tap stands are strategically positioned within easy walking distance to schools, churches, community centers, and other central locations to maximize access points for residents.
 Water is available for free to all people regardless of the person’s tribe or religion.

 Follow our progress on Facebook and Instagram for the most up-to-date details.
-Check back for water system updates which we receive along with new photos each month the system is under construction.
+Check back for water system updates which we receive along with new photos while the system is under construction.

 Safer Thriving Communities